all-contributors/all-contributors/Spec-Animals.md

 # ✨ All Contributors Ainmals v1.0.0-beta.0 ✨

-The general specification as defined in the [README](./README.md) applies, but in this alternative version, we replaced all emoji icons with cue animals.
+The general specification as defined in the [README](./README.md) applies, but in this alternative version, we replaced all emoji icons with cute animals.

 ## Emoji key